 Annual tuition numbers for these schools were manually researched and represent the bachelor's degree level if the school offers at least one online bachelor's degree or the master's degree level if the school offers at least one master's degree and no online bachelor's degrees.
 Out-of-state tuitions were used unless in-state tuition is offered to all online students.
 Tuition was calculated assuming full-time status.
 Unless otherwise stated, bachelor’s programs were assumed to require four years to complete and master’s programs were assumed to require two years.

-To be considered for this list, schools must offer 10 or more online STEM degrees at the bachelor's level or higher.
+To be considered for this list, schools must offer five or more online STEM degrees at the bachelor's level or higher.

 Schools with programs that require some on-campus coursework were still considered for our rankings if the amount of in-person work was limited to less than two weeks worth of in-person requirements.
 This allows students to retain their current employment or other personal responsibilities.